Smart Context Management

 To manage live cost tracking:

-- Click the gear icon
+- Click the

-on the top toolbar - Click
+button on the sidebar - Click the

-App Settings
+App

 The session cost updates dynamically as tokens are consumed.
 Hover over the cost to see a detailed breakdown of token usage.
 If multiple models are used in the session, this includes a cost breakdown by model.
 Ollama and local deployments always show a cost of $0.00.